kevinqyh0827/kevinqyh0827.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Start working with Prof. Wanxin Jin on contact-rich manipulation problems.
+Start working with <a href="https://wanxinjin.github.io/">Prof. Wanxin Jin</a> on contact-rich manipulation problems.